keldaanCommunity/pokemonAutoChess/changelog/patch-4.1.md

 - Fix a bug that could prevent human players from replacing a bot in a full lobby
 - Fix a bug that prevented kicking a user out of a lobby
 - Fix a bug which allowed adding more than 8 bots in a lobby when spamming click

-# Misc

-- Ice 2, Ice 3 and Flora 3 no longer gives a Portal symbol